 International protection applicants and their family members shall have access to elementary and secondary education services in Türkiye.[1]

-Where the child has previous educational experiences prior to arrival to Türkiye, he or she will undergo an equivalence assessment by Provincial Education Directorate to determine what grade would be appropriate for him or her to enrol.
+Where the child has previous educational experiences prior to arrival to Türkiye, they will undergo an equivalence assessment by Provincial Education Directorate to determine what grade would be appropriate for them to enrol.
 Particularly in cases where the family does not have any documents demonstrating the child’s previous schooling, the equivalence determination may prove complicated.
+Almost in every case, children are placed in classes appropriate to their ages rather than their levels and therefore they might face difficulty to catch up lessons.[8]
+For example, even if a twelve-year-old child is illiterate, they would still be enrolled in secondary school solely based on their age, without consideration for their actual educational needs.[9]

 Priorities for education include: